 There exists a variety of questionnaire systems available on the market.
-In general, these systems can be classified into two groups: online services (Survey-Monkey, 2013) and standalone applications (Electric Paper Evaluations systeme, 2013).
+In general, these systems can be classified into two groups: online services [24] and standalone applications [5].
 Due to the fact that a questionnaire might contain sensitive information (e.g., the mental status of a subject or personal details), online surveys are often not appropriate for this type of data collection applications.
 As another limitation of online systems, local authorities do often not allow third-party software systems to store the information of a subject.
 However, these applications also must deal with privacy issues.
 Standalone applications usually offer possibilities to create a questionnaire, but do not deal with the requirements discussed in this paper.
 Furthermore, they lack a flexible and mobile data collection.
-Usually, respective questionnaires are displayed as web applications, which cannot be used when no internet connection is available.
+Usually, respective questionnaires are displayed as web applications, which cannot be used when no Internet connection is available.

 To the best of our knowledge, the process-aware enactment of questionnaires on smart mobile devices has not been considered comprehensively by other groups so far.
-In previous studies, we identified crucial issues regarding the implementation of psychological questionnaires on smart mobile devices (Liebrecht, 2012; Schindler, 2013).
+In previous studies, we identified crucial issues regarding the implementation of psychological questionnaires on smart mobile devices [3, 6, 21].
 In these studies, we aimed at preserving the validity of psychological instruments, which is a crucial point when replacing paper-based questionnaires with electronic ones.
 Although the implemented applications have already shown several advantages in respect to data collection and analysis, they have not been fully suitable for realizing psychological questionnaires in the large scale yet.
 In particular, maintenance efforts for domain experts and other actors were considerably high.
-More precisely, changes of an implemented questionnaire (or its structure) still had to be accomplished by computer scientists, since its implementation is hardcoded.
-Therefore aim at the integration of a processaware information system to overcome this limitation.
+More precisely, changes of an implemented questionnaire (or its structure) still had to be accomplished by computer experts, due to its implementation.
+Therefore, we aim to integrate a process-aware information system to overcome this limitation.

 Focusing on the complete lifecycle of paper-based questionnaires and supporting every phase with mobile technology has actually not been considered by other groups so far.
-However, there exists some work related to mobile data collection.
-In particular, mobile process management systems, as described in

-(Pryss et al., 2013; Wakholi et al., 2011; Kunze et al., 2007), could be used to realize electronic questionnaires.
-However, this use case has not been considered by respective mobile process engines so far.
+However, there exists related work regarding mobile data collection.
+In particular, mobile process management systems, as described in [13, 9], could be used to realize electronic questionnaires.
+However, this use case has not been considered by existing mobile process engines so far.

-The QuON platform (Paul et al., 2013) provides a web-based survey system, which provides a variety of different input types for the questions used within a questionnaire.
-QuON does not use a model-based representation to specify a questionnaire as in our approach.
-Another distinctive characteristic of QuON is the webbased-only approach.
-Especially in psychological field studies, the latter will result in problems as the QuON platform does not use responsive webdesign.
+The QuON platform [11] is a web-based survey system, which provides a variety of different input types for the questions of a questionnaire.
+As opposed to our approach, QuON does not apply a model-based representation for specifying a questionnaire.
+Another limitation of QuON is its restriction to web-based questionnaires.
+Especially, in psychological field studies, the latter will result in problems as the QuON platform does not use responsive webdesign.

-Movilitas (Movilitas, 2013) applies SAP Sybase Unwired Platform to enable mobile data collection for business scenarios.
-The Sybase Unwired Platform is a highly adaptive implementation framework for mobile applications, which directly interacts with a backend, providing all required business data.
-Further research is required to show, whether this approach can be used to realize mobile electronic questionnaires in domains like psychology or health care as well.
+Movilitas applies SAP Sybase Unwired Platform to enable a mobile data collection for business scenarios [10].
+In turn, the Sybase Unwired Platform constitutes a highly adaptive implementation framework for mobile applications, which interacts with a backend, that provides all relevant business data.
+Further research is required to show whether this approach can be applied to realize mobile electronic questionnaires in domains like psychology or healthcare as well.

-Finally, (Kolb et al., 2012) present a set of patterns for for expressing user interface logic based on the same notation as used for business process modeling.
-In particular, a transformation method is introduced, which applies these patterns to automatically derive user interfaces by establishing a bidirectional mapping between process model and user interface.
+Finally, [7] presents a set of patterns for expressing user interface logic based on the same notation as used for process modeling.
+In particular, a transformation method applies these patterns to automatically derive user interfaces based on a bidirectional mapping between process model and user interface.